 At first reading (especially the early verses) Paul’s summary doesn’t sound all that far from Bill Bright’s: Christ died for our sins, was buried and was raised on the third day.
 But we can’t miss the context Paul gives to these facts: that they were done “in accordance with the Scripture.”
 This should immediately alert us that these events were predicted in some earlier scriptures (Isaiah 53:5, Hosea 6:2, Isaiah 53:10) long before Christ arose.

 Jesus was fulfilling something here – God’s plan.
-We’ll return to this in a moment.
+We will return to this in a moment.

 The second dimension of the Gospel we need to see is its universal indiscrimination.
 The purpose of Peter’s experience recorded in Acts 10 and which he reports in Acts 11 is to document that Jesus’ act of sacrifice was on behalf of everyone who believed Him to be their Lord.
 (Notice: not their “Savior”.
 The two are different.)
 This message is: “Whoever you are, if you believe and live for Christ, you will experience His life.”

-The third and perhaps most significant yet overlooked aspect of the Gospel is its declaration of God’s provision to us, in response to our turning to Christ, of the Holy Spirit (John 16:7, Titus 3:5), as prophesied in Joel 2:28.
+The third and perhaps most significant yet overlooked aspect of the Gospel is its declaration of God’s provision to us, in response to our trusting Christ for our lives, of the Holy Spirit (John 16:7, Titus 3:5), as prophesied in Joel 2:28.
 Peter emphasizes this in Acts 11:16-17 as had Paul earlier in 1 Cor in 3:16.

 The Kingdom of God on earth (as it is in heaven) was inaugurated by Christ’s death, resurrection and provision of His Spirit within those who place their trust in Him.
 This is the ‘now’ meaning of the Kingdom, of its ‘now and not yet’ character.
 Its future manifestation is described in Ephesians 1:7-10, Isaiah 65:17; 66:22; 2 Peter 3:13; and Revelation 21:1 that announce the restoration of Creation by God as He intended it to be.
 The important thing to note is that the restoration of God’s Kingdom, one in which He has communion with His people, is God’s principal objective vis-a-vis His Creation.